tomkowz/Swifternalization/README.md

 Without CocoaPods:
 If you want to integrate it with your project just import files from *Swifternalization/Swifternalization* directory.

+## Documentation

+Documentation is in phase of writing... ;) You can find documentation in the latest state on [documentation branch](https://github.com/tomkowz/Swifternalization/tree/documentation/docs).
+It will be released in 2/3 days. - July 2nd.

 ## Real Example